fossfreedom/coverart-browser/README.md

  - Custom Genres are now saved in an alternative folder location to survive re-installation of the plugin
  - Search Filter by Composer
  - Introduce type-ahead Search filtering to improve searching usability
- - Single click add-another-album-to-playing if another album is already playing
+ - Single click to append album to list of playing albums
- - Right-click add-to-playing option for albums and tracks if tracks are already playing
+ - Right-click to append album to list of playing albums
+ - View and modify the list of album tracks being played
  - Optional support for [SmallWindow](https://github.com/fossfreedom/smallwindow) plugin - allows Rhythmbox to be toggled between its standard application window and its smaller counterpart
  - Translated into 26 languages and locales
  - for developers - doxygen documentation: http://fossfreedom.github.io/coverart-browser/classes.html